Juan-Jones/earnonlinemoney/content/blog/statistics-freelancers-should-know.md

 ## What is Freelancing?

 Freelancing refers to a type of work where individuals offer their services on a project or contract basis, rather than being employed full-time by a single employer.
-Freelancers typically work for multiple clients and enjoy the flexibility to choose their projects and work hours.
+Freelancers also known as on-demand workers typically work for multiple clients and enjoy the flexibility to choose their projects and work hours.
 Explore a complete guide on [meaning of freelancing]({{< relref "what-is-freelancing" >}}).

 ### 1. The Gig Economy is Thriving

 The gig economy's prosperity stems from several factors, including technological advancements, shifting cultural attitudes towards work, and the demand for flexible employment arrangements.
 This convergence of elements has created a fertile environment for freelancers to thrive, reshaping the landscape of labor markets globally.

-{{< image src="images/thriving-gig-economy.jpg" caption="Thriving Gig Economy Illustration" alt="Thriving Gig Economy Illustration" height="585" width="1040" position="center" command="fit" option="q100" class="img-fluid" title="Thriving Gig Economy Illustration" webp="false" >}}

 ### 2. Freelancing Offers Financial Freedom

 Freelancing presents a viable path to financial independence, allowing you to earn income on your own terms.
-With the right skills and strategies, you can leverage this model to achieve your financial goals.
+However, its essential to understand how to [manage your freelance finances]({{< relref "freelance-finance-management" >}}).

-*77% of on-demand workers are optimistic about there personal income salary.* Source: [Upwork's Freelancing to Financial Freedom](https://www.upwork.com/resources/freelancing-to-financial-freedom/).
+*77% of on-demand workers are optimistic about there personal income salary.* Source: Upwork's Freelancing to Financial Freedom.

 ### 3. Remote Work is the New Norm

 Remote work has become the new norm due to advancements in technology, enabling seamless communication and collaboration from anywhere.
 Organizations recognize the cost-saving benefits, increased productivity, and access to a global talent pool, solidifying remote work as a permanent fixture in modern work culture.
+With the right skills and strategies, you can begin your journey to [start freelancing]({{< relref "how-to-start-freelancing" >}}) from home.

 *98% of respondents want to work remotely, at least some of the time, for the rest of their careers (Source: Buffer's State of Remote Work report).*

 ### 4. Networking is Essential

 Networking is not just advantageous; it's imperative for professional success.
 By cultivating relationships, individuals can tap into hidden job markets, receive mentorship, and establish themselves as industry leaders, ultimately propelling their careers to new heights.

-{{< image src="images/freelance-networking-essential.jpg" caption="Freelance Networking Essential Illustration" alt="Freelance Networking Essential Illustration" height="585" width="1040" position="center" command="fit" option="q100" class="img-fluid" title="Freelance Networking Essential Illustration" webp="false" >}}

 ### 5. Online Presence Matters